 There are all sorts of valuable tools to help facilitate the planning process, including:

 - Custom-purpose graphic organizers

 It’s worthwhile spending the time necessary to ensure your students are familiarized with these and provide templates to help them practice these strategies.
-It will undoubtedly help to facilitate an effective planning process for your budding report writers.
+It will help facilitate an effective planning process for your budding report writers.